liangyy/deep_variant/performance_comparison/README.md

 by: 'sequence'  # DIFFERENCE is here
 ```

+**Caution**: The final plot will group different labels and color each bar by method but ignore the information of 'sequence' or other information.
+So, one thing to keep in mind is that the list of input files should share something.

 **Best practice**: TaskName can be set as question-specific in high level with detailed information on what is compared if applicable, like LabelSet or LabelSet-Sequence.Reweight.
 Config file can be named accordingly, say `config.TaskName.yaml` or shorthand of it.

 ## Run the module